For schools & districts

 What about student data privacy?

 VIBE collects only aggregate program data.
 No individual student data leaves the school.
 AI tool usage follows your existing FERPA and acceptable use policies.
-Students under 13 require parental consent for AI tool accounts per COPPA.
+All participants must be 13 or older, and parental consent is required for students under 18.
 Full details on our compliance page.

 How much does it cost?